worknd/hap-gateway/README.md

 Features of this gateway:

-* Support for Xiaomi 2 sensor by BLE (LYWSD03MMC)"
+* Support for Xiaomi 2 sensor by BLE (LYWSD03MMC, official and custom firmware)
-* Support for DHT11/12 sensor by GPIO"
+* Support for DHT11/12 sensor by GPIO
-* Support for DHT22/21 sensor by GPIO"
+* Support for DHT22/21 sensor by GPIO
+* Support for AHT10/20 sensor by I2C (with additional BMP280)

 ## Get Started